henrychea/init.lua/README.md

-# Welcome to my DotFiles, but mainly just Neovim
+# Welcome to my DotFiles, but mainly just Neovim now with LazyNvim

 ## Homebrew dependencies